 Flu Vaccines – Each fall we offer a free flu vaccine to students in order to protect them against influenza.

 The pneumococcal vaccine, often misquoted as the "pneumonia vaccine," is recommended for students at risk for serious pneumococcal infections (those with asthma, diabetes, chronic heart or lung disease, weakened immune systems, etc.) This vaccine reduces the incidence of the most common cause of community acquired bacterial pneumonia, called pneumococcal pneumonia.
 Check with your family physician to see if you are a candidate.

-Currently 2 vaccines against Human Papilloma Virus are available which can protect against the development of cervical cancer and some types of venereal warts, HPV4 (Gardasil) and HPV2 (Cervarix).
-Highly recommended for females before they become sexually active, one of the vaccines, Gardasil, is also now approved for males as well.
+The HPV vaccine protects against the Human Papilloma Virus, which can lead to the development of cervical cancer and some types of venereal warts.
+Highly recommended for females before they become sexually active, Gardasil-9 is also approved for males as well.
 Most often given between ages 9 to 12, many patients, especially males, may wish to initiate this vaccine or complete the series before coming to FSU or after they arrive.